Through a Compressed Lens: Investigating The Impact of Quantization on Factual Knowledge Recall: Experimental Setup

-\paragraph{Knowledge Memorization Analysis.} As a first interpretability technique, we investigate the memorization of a model's factual knowledge, identifying the reasons behind potential factual forgetting \cite{namburi-etal-2023-cost}.
-By leveraging the theory of knowledge neurons, which suggests that specific neurons in LLMs are responsible for storing specific pieces of knowledge, we explore how quantization alters the storage and retrieval processes within these knowledge neurons.
-The findings aim to shed light on the trade-offs between model efficiency and fidelity to factual information, providing deeper insights into the impact of quantization on the internal mechanisms of LLMs.
+\paragraph{Knowledge Memorization Analysis.} We investigate the memorization of a model's factual knowledge, identifying the reasons behind potential factual forgetting \cite{namburi-etal-2023-cost}.
+By leveraging the theory of knowledge neurons, which suggests that specific neurons in LLMs are responsible for storing specific pieces of knowledge, we explore how quantization alters the storage and retrieval processes within these neurons.

 \paragraph{Latent Multi-hop Reasoning Analysis.}